Stuart Brannon Cameo in Skinners of Goldfield Series

 “Yep.
 That isn’t right, Dola Mae.
 The July Extension Mine is liable for that house.
 I don’t know what kind of courts you got down here.
 I wish my good friend, Judge Kingston from Carson City, was still alive.
 Good man.
 He wouldn’t let this kind of thing happen,” Brannon declared.

-Nellie Rokker’s hands folded together on the table in front of her.
+Nellie’s hands folded together on the table.
 “We sat in that office for six hours, and no one would talk to us.”

 “I can,” Omega called out from the doorway.
 “They wouldn’t speak to Lucian neither.
 They don’t think they have to listen to anyone.”